Analysis | A vindictive Trump seeks to undermine Biden’s presidency

 How the Trump presidency ends will affect how the Biden presidency begins.

-Nathaniel Persily, an elections expert and a professor at Stanford University Law School, said Republicans won’t easily dial back the hostility engendered by their implicit embrace of Trump’s claims of a stolen election.
+Nathaniel Persily, an elections expert and a professor at Stanford Law School, said Republicans won’t easily dial back the hostility engendered by their implicit embrace of Trump’s claims of a stolen election.
 “You can’t systematically for several months claim the president engaged in fraud and have a civil relationship in matters of public policy,” he said.

 Still, some analysts see the greatest threat to Biden’s presidency as the likelihood of a four-year effort to undermine the new administration, led by a vindictive Trump.
 He has always looked for scapegoats when things don’t go his way, and in this, the greatest setback of his life, he has manufactured the perfect excuse: He was robbed.

 This assault on the system, the government, the integrity of elections, the institutions of democracy, and on the truth, means Biden will take the oath of office with perhaps a third or more of the electorate viewing him as illegitimate.
-No amount of wooing will bring them around, however genuine Biden is in his outreach.
+No amount of wooing will bring them around however genuine Biden is in his outreach.

 Biden has been careful so far, as he was during the campaign, not to get into a mud slinging match with the president.
 He has maintained his call for unity and expressed his determination to be a president who helps to heal the country.
 He may have no other choice, even at the expense of progress on some of his agenda.